 Back in the early 2000s, when the Internet was coming into its own, a group of smart marketers and entrepreneurs immediately saw the possibilities.
-Many of them were men (if not all) and nearly all of them had cut their teeth on direct response copy and marketing strategies (think direct mail and infomercials).
+Many (if not all) of them were men, and nearly all of them had cut their teeth on direct response copy and marketing strategies (think direct mail and infomercials).

 They took direct response tactics that had worked into those other mediums and applied them to the Internet.

 At the same time, the Internet opened the door for entrepreneurs to start a business for little to no cost.
-It was suddenly pretty easy to work out of your home, with only your phone and your computer, and start making money selling coaching or consulting or how-to programs.
+It was suddenly pretty easy to work out of your home with only your phone and your computer, and start making money selling your coaching, consulting, or how-to programs.

 That opened the doors to lots and lots of women starting their own businesses.
-Until then, most business owners and entrepreneurs were men (I think partly because there was a pretty high investment required to start a business as most were brick and motor.)
-But, because it was so easy and cheap to start a coaching business in your home, it made it so much easier for women to jump in … particularly women who wanted to stay home with their kids and still contribute financially to their household.
+Until then, most business owners and entrepreneurs were men (I think partly because there was a pretty high investment required to start a brick-and-mortar business).
+But, because it was so easy and cheap to start a coaching business from your home, it became so much easier for women to jump in … particularly, women who wanted to stay home with their kids and still contribute financially to their household.

-Now, as I talk about a lot, traditional direct response copy, which was pretty much the only type of copy out there at that time, can feel pretty hype-y and sales-y and inauthentic.
+Now, I talk a lot about how traditional direct response copy, which was pretty much the only type of copy out there at that time, can feel pretty hype-y and sales-y and inauthentic.
 (That’s because it’s based on triggering fear-based emotions.)
-And, for many women, especially if they were interested in building a business based on healing or helping the world, using that type of copy and marketing in their businesses just wasn’t going to work.
+Well, for many women, especially those interested in building a business based on healing, or in helping the world, using that type of copy and marketing just wasn’t going to work.